connornishijima/NumberJack/README.md

 ![#NumberJack Application](https://i.imgur.com/O45i6w2.png)

-On the left, we now see our variable "Blink State" and its live value.
+On the left, we now see our variable "Blink State" and its live value inside our new category "Output".
 On the right is that "minimal" Serial output we discussed.
-Because "Triggering" was enabled on the blink_state variable, whenever its value is changed an update is sent to the debugger.
+Because "Triggering" was enabled on the blink_state variable, whenever its value has changed an update is sent to the debugger.
 (And never sent when it isn't - big savings on CPU time!)

 These updates are shown in the Serial Monitor as: